No products in the cart.

 Audio program! (check our CLE Programs page for live versions)

-Pincus Professional Education has gathered an all-star panel together for its 2nd Annual Advanced Appellate Conference in Seattle, WA on September 17, 2017.
-This program will be taught by a sitting Washington Supreme Court Justice as well as a former Washington Supreme Court Justice, appellate judges, supervising staff attorneys at multiple appellate courts and other top practitioners who have spoken at our programs on many occasions and received excellent reviews every time!
+We gathered an all-star panel together for its 2nd Annual Advanced Appellate Conference in Seattle, WA on September 17, 2017.
+This program was taught by a sitting Washington Supreme Court Justice as well as a former Washington Supreme Court Justice, appellate judges, supervising staff attorneys at multiple appellate courts and other top practitioners who have spoken at our programs on many occasions and received excellent reviews every time!

-The seminar will delve into the advanced topics that are rarely touched on in full-day CLE courses.
+The seminar delves into the advanced topics that are rarely touched on in full-day CLE courses.